Lachlan-Mayne/english-notes/Pete r/Business.md

 ![[Screen Shot 2023-11-10 at 12.37.02 pm.png]]

 ## Global Sourcing:
-Same as sourcing, but this time on a global scale
+- Same as sourcing, but this time on a global scale
+- It's basically buying or sourcing from wherever the suppliers are the best at meeting the sourcing requirements